jpsingleton/Huxley2/README.md

 ## About

 Huxley 2 is a CORS enabled cross-platform JSON ReST proxy for the GB NRE LDB WCF SOAP XML API (called Darwin).
 It supports both the Public Version (PV) and the Staff Version (SV).
-It's built with ASP.NET Core LTS, C# 8.0 and lots of abbreviations!
+It's built with ASP.NET Core LTS (.NET 6.0), C# 10 and lots of abbreviations!

 The primary purpose of Huxley 2 is to allow easy use of the LDB API from browser-based client-side PWAs made with JavaScript or TypeScript.
 Additionally, it opens up the Windows enterprise API to agile developers on macOS and Linux.